pangenome/maffer/README.md

 ```

 Alternatively, an .xg index can be used.
-This matters for larger graphs.
+This matters for larger graphs, where it can make it quicker to iterate different MAF projection parameters.

 ```
 maffer -o graph.xg -g graph.gfa